 When completing written assignments, students are expected to utilize analysis and critical thinking skills to explore historical knowledge and developments - do not just repeat historical facts.
 Written assignments are evaluated based on the quality of the response and use of assigned materials.
-All written assignments include specific instructions and expectations for completion and are not available in Brightspace past the due date.
+All written assignments include specific instructions and expectations for completion (such as formatting, a minimum length of 250 or 500 words and cited materials) and are not available past the due date.